Skip to content

 */

-Similar to Stream.timeoutFail, Stream.timeoutFailCause combines a timeout with a custom failure cause.
-If the stream times out, it fails with the specified cause.
+The Stream.timeoutFailCause function allows you to set a timeout on a stream with a custom failure cause.
+If the stream does not produce a value within the specified duration, it fails with the provided cause.

 1